Rutgers-Data-Science-Bootcamp/NYC_Bike_Accident_Analysis/README.md

 - CSS

 ### Database:
-- For our database, we will be using PostgreSQL by use of pgAdmin and we are also hosting our raw data in an AWS S3 bucket.
+- For our database, we have used PostgreSQL by use of pgAdmin and we are also hosting our raw data in an AWS S3 bucket.
 This enables anyone with the access codes to work the project data.
 ![image](https://user-images.githubusercontent.com/105985796/196833444-2df3322e-5d16-4f90-b580-5caff7eca2cc.png)

 ### Machine Learning